Three black lawmakers just tore into Jeff Sessions

 Sen. Cory Booker (D-N.J.); Rep. John Lewis (D-Ga.), a civil rights icon who nearly died fighting for African American voting rights; and Rep. Cedric Richmond (D-La.), the chairman of the Congressional Black Caucus, all gave testimony in opposition to Sessions.
 They told the Senate Judiciary Committee that Sessions' record on everything from voting rights to mass incarceration made him unfit for the office of attorney general.

 It is customary for members of Congress to testify first in congressional hearings, but committee chairman Chuck Grassley (R-Iowa) scheduled the three members for the end of the hearings.
 That discrepancy was not lost on the three testifying members.
-"To have a senator, a House member, and a living civil rights legend testify at the end of all of this is the equivalent is made to go to the back of the bus," said Richmond, to a smattering of applause.
+"To have a senator, a House member, and a living civil rights legend testify at the end of all of this is the equivalent of being made to go to the back of the bus," said Richmond, to a smattering of applause.

 Booker spoke first of the three, saying that although senators typically support one another, he found that tradition pitted against "what my conscience tells me is best for my country."
-In his remarks, Booker said that Sessions' record shows he will not adequately protect the rights of minorities.
+In his remarks, Booker said Sessions' record shows he will not adequately protect the rights of minorities.
 "Sen. Sessions has not demonstrated a commitment to a central requirement of the job: to aggressively pursue the congressional mandate of civil rights, equal rights, and justice for all," Booker said, according to prepared remarks.
 "In fact, at numerous times in his career, he has demonstrated a hostility toward these convictions, and has worked to frustrate attempts to advance these ideals."

 His closing line was a play on a line often used by President Barack Obama, that the arc of the moral universe bends toward justice.
 But Booker's version had a key difference.
 "The arc of the moral universe does not just naturally curve toward justice," he said.
 "We must bend it."
 The country needs an attorney general, he said, who would bend it.